-- Enough grout to cover the area you are going to be tiling (if the tile has grout lines).
+- Enough non-sanded grout to cover the area you are going to be tiling (if the tile has grout lines).
 Use non-sanded grout to avoid scratching the finish of the tile.
 You can also use epoxy grout if it can be used on metal tiles (call the manufacturer).

 - 5/32" V-notch trowel for applying mortar (other similar V-notch trowel sizes will also work).

 - A couple of clean sponges and/or cheesecloth towels.

 - Two or three buckets, for water mixing the mortar and grout.

 - A wet tile saw / motorized tile cutter if there are any cuts to be made around certain obstacles.
 Most stainless steel is a ceramic base with a metal cap, not solid steel.

 - OPTIONAL - A flat wood block (a 2x4 around 6" to 12" long works well) and a hammer or mallet.

 INSTALLING METAL MOSAIC MOSAIC TILE STEP BY STEP